DedalusProject/dedalus/docs/pages/tutorials.rst

 This tutorial on using Dedalus consists of four short IPython notebooks, which can be downloaded and ran interactively, or viewed on-line through the links below.

-The notebooks cover the basics of setting up and interacting with the primary facets of the code, culminating in the setup and simulation of the 1D KdV-Burgers equation.
+These notebooks cover the basics of setting up and interacting with the primary facets of the code, culminating in the setup and simulation of the 1D KdV-Burgers equation.

 .. toctree::
    :maxdepth: 1